Josephinum Medical History Museum in Vienna

 1822.
 After the death of Joseph II, the government paid much less attention to the Academy.
 On the initiative of the then director Johann Nepomuk Isfordink, the Academy was equated with the universities of the Austrian Empire on October 27, 1822, and lectures were held until it was closed by Franz Joseph I in 1849.

-1854.
-The Academy was reopened in 1854 as an institution for field doctors (Feldscherer) with the title of Military Academy.
+1852.
+The Academy was reopened on 15 January 1852 as an institution for field surgeons (Feldscherer) with the title of Military Medical Institute.
+On February 15, 1854 Emperor Franz Joseph declared separation of the Joseph Academy from the University.

-1920.
+1919.
 Neurologist and later full professor in the field of history of medicine Max Neuburger, who had been collecting medical items, books and photographs since 1906, proposed the establishment of an Institute for the History of Medicine in 1914.
-In the summer of 1920 he succeeded in opening it in the Josefinum building and headed the Institute until his dismissal on racist grounds on April 22, 1938.
+It was grounded in 1919 and in the summer of 1920 he succeeded in relocating the Institute into the Josefinum building.
+Prof. Neuburger headed the Institute until his dismissal on racist grounds on April 22, 1938.

 2022.
 In fact, since its founding, the Josephinum has served as a museum to varying degrees.
 In 2019, a major reconstruction began, postponed due to the pandemic until 2022 and costing 11 million euros.
 Since September 29, 2022, the building serves as a museum for the history of medicine with an expanded exhibition area of about 1,000 m² and houses the collections of the Medical University of Vienna and the library.
 In addition to the museum exhibition and library, the building houses the Institute for the History of Medicine of the Medical University of Vienna.